Companies that use Auvik

 Analyzed and validated by Henley Wing Chiu

-Auvik We detected 7,872 customers using Auvik and 194 companies that churned or ended their trial.
-The most common industry is Hospitals and Health Care (7%) and the most common company size is 51-200 employees (41%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Auvik We detected 8,239 companies using Auvik, 194 companies that churned, and 424 customers with upcoming renewal in the next 3 months.
+The most common industry is Hospitals and Health Care (7%) and the most common company size is 51-200 employees (40%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date